MachariaEmilio/dev/README.md

 This is an qr code design .
-The repository contain files such as html and css
+The repository contain files such as html and css.
-It is aresponsive design
+It is aresponsive design.
+it also contains image folder.